sandeepnegi1996/ObsidianNotes/OffTopic/Obsidian Plugins.md

 # My Favorite  Obsidian  Plugins

 1. Calendars
+	- Enabled weeks
-	- Create Daily notes
+	- use this with periodic notes and templates
-	- Review notes weekly enable this feature
+	- templates give the outer structure and the periodic notes will help to generate, daily, weekly and monthly notes

 2. Fantasy Calendar
 	-	Calendar on steoroids
 3. Dataview